changeworld/azure-docs.ja-jp/articles/virtual-machines/virtual-machines-linux-create-lamp-stack.md

     data:
     info:    group create command OK

-VM 自体を作成するには、[GitHub のこちら](https://github.com/Azure/azure-quickstart-templates/tree/master/lamp-app)にある既に作成済みの Azure Resource Manager テンプレートを使用できます。
+To create the VM itself, you can use an already written Azure Resource Manager template found [here on GitHub](https://github.com/Azure/azure-quickstart-templates/tree/master/lamp-app).

     $ azure group deployment create --template-uri https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/lamp-app/azuredeploy.json uniqueResourceGroup uniqueLampName

-さらに入力を求める応答画面が表示されます。
+You should see a response prompting some more inputs:

     info:    Executing command group deployment create
     info:    Supply values for the following parameters